Set up your shopping list for a mudroom

 Why?
 In the winter months, reversing the blade direction invites cold air toward the ceiling.
 Then, cold air mixes with the warm air to make walls toasty.
 Additionally, in multi-units with baseboard heating where some rooms are hotter than others, winter air circulation helps balance the temperature overall.

-2. Emergency backpack
+2. Emergency blanket

 4. Rubber doormat